eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+ * The Ublox6 driver has been removed and replaced with a generic implementation called nmea_gps.
+This driver should handle all generic serial GPS devices that output NMEA data going forward.
+This new driver has been tested with ublox6, DFRobot VK2828U7 (ublox7) and ublox LEA-6H GPS devices.
  * There were frequent misspellings of the word *Celsius* in the UPM code.
 In some cases, these were in method names, which will cause some API compatibility issues.
 These have all been corrected for UPM